Splitting quaternion algebras over quadratic number fields: Finding a zero divisor

 Hence we have proven that the quadratic form

-is isotropic over $\mathbb{Q}$.
-An isotropic vector for the quadratic form in (1) can be found by Simon's algorithm \cite{Simon}.
-This is an ff-algorithm which runs in polynomial time. \end{proof} \begin{remark} Observe that we only used the fact that $\A$ is a quaternion algebra over $\mathbb{Q}(\sqrt{d})$, we did not need the fact that it is in fact a full matrix algebra. \end{remark} \begin{remark} The main tool of this proof was an algorithm for solving a homogeneous quadratic equation in 6 variables.
-For this task there is a randomized polynomial time algorithm described in \cite{Castel}.
-Hence finding such an $l$ can also be achieved in polynomial time.
-However, we would like our main algorithm to be deterministic so we cannot allow randomization here. \end{remark}
+has a nontrivial zero over $\mathbb{Q}$.
+A nontrivial zero of the quadratic form in (1) can be found by Simon's algorithm \cite{Simon}.
+This is a randomized polynomial-time algorithm if one is allowed to call an oracle for factoring integers. \end{proof} \begin{remark} Observe that we only used the fact that $\A$ is a quaternion algebra over $\mathbb{Q}(\sqrt{d})$, we did not need the fact that it is in fact a full matrix algebra. \end{remark} \begin{remark} The main tool of this proof was an algorithm for finding nontrivial zeros of quadratic forms in 6 variables.
+For this task we also could have used Castel's algorithm \cite{Castel}.
+However, Castel's algorithm is dependent on GRH and we would like to have an algorithm which is independent of the validity of GRH. \end{remark}